 However, some land in and around Morro Bay is subject to development under current land use designations without explicit consideration for open space or low-impact uses.
 We recognize the owners' property rights in these spaces, but also believe there is a public interest inherent in open space that should be considered.
 On this page we list a few of the places that are currently subject to development to help the interested public understand what's at stake.

 Toro Creek flows to the Pacific through a valley that lies between Morro Bay and Cayucos.
-Over 3,300 acres of the land along the creek and up into the hills is owned by Chevron, a legacy of the years when oil was pumped from central valley fields to tankers in Estero Bay.
-Most of the Chevron property has been carved into parcels and put on the market, including parcels that are very close to the ocean.
-In fact, Chevron owns small strips of land on the WEST side of Highway 1.
+Over 3,300 acres of the land along the creek and up into the hills was owned by Chevron until 2016, when the company began to sell parcels.
+This huge area is legacy of the years when oil was pumped from central valley fields to tankers in Estero Bay.

 The Righetti Parcel

-Just east of Morro Bay on the north side of Highway 41 is a 251 acre piece of land that is on the market.
+Just east of Morro Bay on the north side of Highway 41 is a 251 acre piece of land that was on the market in 2016 and 2017.
 This parcel lies below the coastal hilltop to the west that forms the boundary of Morro Bay.
 A few houses along Nutmeg have views of the Righetti parcel, which now holds a barn, house and other small buildings that once served the ranch.
-This property is no longer the first choice as a potential location for the new Water Reclamation Facility to be built by Morro Bay, but it remains on the comparison list for purposes of the EIR of the South Bay site.
+This property has been purchased by a private party, but it remains on MBOSA's development watch list.

 Eagle Rock (aka Cerrito Peak)

-MBOSA is raising funds to purchase this parcel.
+MBOSA raised the funds needed to place this prized property into preservation as undeveloped open space in March 2020.
 Read more on the Eagle Rock Preservation Project page.

-On the south end of Morro Bay but well within city limits and close to the estuary, Cerrito Peak is a rocky hill covered with eucalyptus and other vegetation, highly visible from both north and south.
+On the south end of Morro Bay but well within city limits and close to the estuary, Eagle Rock is a rocky hill covered with eucalyptus and other vegetation, highly visible from both north and south.
 The view to the left is looking over the rooftop of a house on Main Street.
-Residences climb Cerrito on all sides, though the very top is in a natural state.
-But very near the peak, a large lot is for sale that has been the subject of legal and civic disputes and actions for at least 10 years.
+Residences climb the Rock on all sides, though the very top is in a natural state.

 Views at the Foot of Toro Creek Road